bOti234/roguelike-game-with-pygame-library/README.md

 -Fixing balance of rifle and orb.

--Fixing hitbox of boomerang.
+-Fixing the hitbox of orb.

+-Fixing the balance with crowd control.

+-Fixing descriptions of passives and weapons.

 -Implementing all passives.

 -Creating all talent images.
 Implementing all talents.

+-Fixing the issue when a key from awsd is still pressed down when the selector menu opens, after the user chooses an option, the player character teleports based on the pressed button.

+-Expanding the map, adding in background elements (e.g. stones, trees, a pond where the player can't go, etc.)

--Cleaniing up the code by removing any unnececary lines and making it more efficient.
+-Cleaning up the code by removing any unnececary lines and making it more efficient.

+-New weapon: A cannon that shoots an orb that spreads in all direction after reaching a set distance/enemy.

+-New weapon idea: Yondu's arrow.

 There are other problems that need to be fixed, but those didn't really come to my mind.
 There are also biger parts of the project that are not yet implemented, those come later (e.g., main menu, settings menu, map selector, starter weapon selector, log in/sign up. user profile editing, scoreboard, etc.)